AndrewPiemonte/ai-dast-scanner/docs/userGuide.md

 # DAEST Platform User Guide

 ## How to launch a security test?
-### Prerequesites
+### Prerequisites
-The url of the platform you want to test
+The URL of the platform you want to test

 ### Steps
 1. From the dashboard page click on 'New Test'